Table of Contents

 Contraindications for a Central Venous Access

 There is no absolute contraindication for placing a CVC; still, the following parameters should be taken into account, depending on the site of insertion.
-An increased bleeding diathesis, i.e., coagulation disorder represents a relative contraindication with regard to an insertion through the subclavian vein: Should the adjacent subclavian artery be punctured in the process, a direct compression of the artery to stop the bleeding would be impossible due to the close proximity of the collar bone.
+An increased bleeding diathesis, i.e., coagulation disorder represents a relative contraindication with regard to an insertion through the subclavian vein: Should the adjacent subclavian artery be punctured in the process, a direct compression of the artery to stop the bleeding would be impossible due to the close proximity of the clavicle.

 In case of a hypercoagulability, the increased risk of thrombosis has to be considered.
 Furthermore, acute or chronic pulmonary diseases, allergies to materials of the CVC or insertion devices, and tumors or adhesions of the tricuspid valves that could become dislocated or embolized during the procedure all represent relative contraindications.
 Also, malformations or normal variations of the patient’s anatomy must be considered in the insertion process.